Symmetry structure of multi-dimensional time-fractional partial differential equations: Three examples

 II).
 For $P(u)=u^{2 c_1/\omega-2}, G(u) =u^{(c_1-\alpha \chi_1)/\omega}$, system (\ref{tele}) is admitted by

 \end{prop}

-Note that the symmetry classification result of fractional PDEs (\ref{tele}) has a big different with the one of integer-order nonlinear telegraph equations in \cite{chao}, thus fractional derivative greatly affects the symmetry properties of fractional PDEs.
+Note that the cases of symmetry classification for fractional {nonlinear telegraph equations} (\ref{tele}) decrease significantly compared with the ones of integer-order case in \cite{chao}, the reason for such phenomenon is that the fractional derivative greatly affects the symmetry properties of fractional PDEs.

-With the infinitesimal generators in Proposition \ref{ro0-1}, we perform symmetry reductions of system (\ref{tele}) as the following three cases.
+With the infinitesimal generators in Proposition \ref{ro0-1}, we perform symmetry reductions for system (\ref{tele}) as the following three cases.